racklet/bmc-experiments/README.md

 talking to anything other than STM32 ARM chips.
-Our recommendation is flashing the probe with the [dap42] CMSIS-DAP firmware, which enable the probe to support basically any ARM chip (including STM32) and to work seamlessly with `probe-rs` (well once [#767] has been merged anyways, use [my `probe-rs` fork] in the meantime).
+Our recommendation is flashing the probe with the [dap42] CMSIS-DAP firmware, which enable the probe to support basically any ARM chip (including STM32) and to work seamlessly with `probe-rs` (well once [#767] has made its way into a release anyways, use [my `probe-rs` fork] in the meantime).
 Follow the [dap42 flashing instructions] to get going, soldering wires is most likely necessary for the initial flash, but updates can be delivered solely via USB when flashing the combined `dapboot` image.
 Some guides online may suggest soldering the SWO pin for tracing support, but this is not necessary when using the [Real-Time Transfer (RTT)] I/O protocol.

 [clones]: https://wiki.cuvoodoo.info/doku.php?id=jtag